Students in the Sixth Form at Beths Grammar School will study A Level courses (only).

-School policy is: that all students study a core programme of at least three courses in Year 12.
-Some students may have opted to study four.
+The school policy is: that all students study a core programme of at least three courses in Year 12.
+Some students may opt to study four.

-In Year 13, most students will continue with a programme of three (A level) courses.
-Exceptional students may continue with more than three A levels in Year 13.
+In Year 13, students will continue on their programme of three (A Level) courses, although some students may also continue on four.

-In the summer exam series of 2018, students in Year 12 were not entered for linear AS examinations.
+In the summer exam series of 2019 - students in Year 12 were not routinely entered for linear AS examinations.

 UCAS Predicted Grades: